 While we can’t accurately predict the item’s total revenue using bid increment alone, we do know one thing: auction hosts tend to start with bid increments that are too high.

 Why Your Starting Bid Increments are Too High

 We believe that smaller bid increments keep more bidders interested in an item for a longer period of time.
 This in turn has a “trickle down” effect: when you keep a bidder engaged longer, you have the opportunity to get them emotionally attached.
-When that happens, the demand curve will shift and a bidder will then become more interested in winning (or beating someone else) and less aware of the current price.
+When that happens, the demand curve will shift and a bidder will then become more interested in winning, or beating someone else, and become less aware of the current price.

-This competition is what generates more bids, higher revenue and consequently, the comment we often hear at the end of the night: “I was just sick of getting outbid and wanted to win - so I spent a lot more than I had planned…..Oh well, it’s for a good cause."
+This competition is what generates more bids, higher revenue and consequently, the comment we often hear at the end of the night: “I was just sick of getting outbid and wanted to win - so I spent a lot more than I had planned!"

 So what should you set your bid increments to?
 Well we have addressed this before in an earlier blog post regarding Fair Market Value (FMV) and the art of bid increments.

 In short, our answer to the question is: Set them as low as you feel comfortable.
 We like to recommend that bid increments are set at roughly 10-12% of the starting bid.
 Lastly, although this is our recommendation, we have seen other auctions succeed with lower values than that.

 Mistake #3: Not Giving Your Bidders Enough Time to Bid